Medication: AsenapineShow answers too

-- What if I want to start a family or discover I'm pregnant whilst taking asenapine?
+- What if I want to start a family or find I'm pregnant while taking asenapine?

 It is important to consider that there will be a risk to you and your child from taking a medicine during pregnancy but also a possible risk from stopping the medicine e.g. getting ill again.
 Unfortunately, no decision is risk-free.
 It will be for you to decide which is the least risk.
 All we can do here is to help you understand some of the issues, so you can make an informed decision.
 For your information, major malformations occur "spontaneously" in about 2-4% of all pregnancies, even if no drugs are taken.
 The main problem with medicines is termed "teratogenicity" i.e. a medicine causing a malformation in the unborn child.
 A medicine causing teratogenicity is called a "teratogen".
 Since a baby has completed it's main development between days 17 and 60 of the pregnancy (the so-called "first trimester") these first 2-16 weeks are the main concern.
 After that, there may be other problems e.g. some medicines may cause slower growth.
 The infant may also be affected after birth e.g. withdrawal effects are possible with some drugs.